15 Ilene Court, Bldg.12, Unit.6, Hillsborough NJ, 08844 T:(908)-359-7014 E: email@example.com

-- The conductive layers are usually undercoated with an adhesion layer and sometimes a barrier layer to minimize diffusion at higher temperatures.
+- The conductive layers are typically undercoated with an adhesion layer oftentimes with a barrier layer to minimize diffusion at higher temperatures.

 - Standard adhesion metals are Cr, NiCr, Ti, and TiW.

-- Barrier metals include, but are not limited to, Mo, Ni, NiV, Pt, and TiN.
+- Barrier metals include, but are not limited to, Mo, W, Ni, NiV, Pt, and TiN.

 - Resistor coatings from 10 ohms/square to 200 ohms/square are routinely deposited with either TaN or NiCr.
-Furnace stabilization from these materials from 350°C to 450°C is utilized to prevent drift at standard operating temperatures.
-For applications up to 1000 ohms/square SiCr and SiCrOx can be sputtered.
-Films up to 1 mega-ohm can be deposited utilizing doped poly-Si.
+Furnace stabilization of these materials from 350°C to 450°C utilized to prevent drift at standard operating temperatures.
+For applications up to 1000 ohms/square SiCr and SiCrOx are sputtered.
+Films up to 1 mega-ohm/sq. are deposited utilizing doped poly-Si.

-- Dielectric coatings can be deposited by the following methods; RF sputtering, RF reactive sputtering and DC reactive sputtering utilizing a pulsed DC power supply.
+- Dielectric coatings can be deposited by the following methods; RF sputtering, RF reactive sputtering and pulsed DC reactive sputtering.
 Methods utilized depend on the application, stress requirements, thickness, density, and index.
 The most frequent materials deposited are Aluminum Oxide, Silicon Nitride and SiO2.
 Other dielectric films that can be sputtered include MoO2, PtO2, Ta2O5, TiO2, WO2, Y2O3, and ZrO2.